Think Positive: 16 Simple Ways to Start Thinking Positive

 Too often we let the good moments pass without savoring and fully enjoying them.
 Maybe your friend gives you a small gift, a colleague makes you laugh, or a rainbow stretches across the sky.
 These are just moments, and we could let the brief positive emotions that arise fade away just as quickly as the arose.
 Or we could savor them.

-When we savor moments, we attempt to fully feel, enjoy, and extend our positive experiences.
-Savoring is a great way to develop a long-lasting stream of positive thoughts and positive emotions because positive events are sometime far and few between.
+When we learn to savor our moments, we attempt to fully feel, enjoy, and extend our positive experiences.
+Savoring is a great way to develop a long-lasting stream of positive thoughts and positive emotions because positive events are sometimes infrequent.